Video Recording: 6 Reasons Why You Need a Live Stream CMS

 2. Video Encoding

 Video Encoding—the process of compressing video files into formats ready for playback—is critical.
-RAW video files are far too large to store or transfer, so compressing videos using encoders can make video content easier to share and monetize.
+RAW video files are far too large to store or transfer, so compressing videos using encoding software can make video content easier to share and monetize.

 Luckily, most online video platforms and video CMS solutions have video encoding features that can transcode videos into a variety of formats, from the most common codec like H.264 to frequently used alternatives like MPEG-2 and WMV.
 That means it’s straightforward for organizations to support a wide range of devices their end-users may use.